Entepotenz/supermarket-offer-scanner/tests/resources/sample.md

 THIS_IS_A_TEST_STRING

+THIS IS A TEST STRING WITH SPACES

+THIS-IS-A-TEST-STRING-WITH-HYPHENS

+THIS_IS_A_TEST
+WITH_LINE_BREAKS

 \pagebreak

 Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore